plantasia-space-org/docs.plantasia.space/docs/00-plantasia.space/00-introduction.md

 > “We try to hear the acoustic environment as a musical composition, and more than that, we have a responsibility for its shaping.”
 > — R. Murray Schafer, *The Tuning of the World*

+> In honor of **Morton S. “Mort” Garson**, a Canadian composer, arranger, songwriter, and pioneer of electronic music.
+> He is best known for his albums from the 1960s and 1970s, such as *Mother Earth's Plantasia*. *Wikipedia*